ab3victoria/electronics_shop/README.md

 - Make multiple orders and track them
 - Purchase items with Paypal Sandbox.
  #### Admin Functioanlity:
- * Get the list of all products, users and orders.
+ * Fetching list of all products, users and orders.
  * Update users details
  * Update status of delievery
  * Add, update and delete products